It seems like everyone’s talking about the benefits of relationship marketing. But just what does it mean, and how can it help your business?

 Here are the details on how it can help your business:

-Jerry Jao of CMO.com says it best: “Increasing customer retention rates by 5% increases profits by 25% to 95%.”
+Reichheld and Schefter said it best in this Harvard Business Review article: “Increasing customer retention rates by 5% increases profits by 25% to 95%.”
 Not convinced?
-Roughly half of all companies report getting better return on investment when they work to keep their previous customers than when they try to get new ones.
+Over two-thirds of all companies report getting better return on investment when they work to keep their previous customers than when they try to get new ones.

 The cornerstone of relationship marketing is keeping the customer happy.
 Happy customers mean great reviews, and those help you attract more customers.
 Positive reviews can have an even deeper impact on your business if you’re an online company worried about an Amazon seller rating or eBay feedback score.